drandreaskrueger/chainhammer/docs/reproduce.md

     scripts/install.sh

+The log out / close terminal, and log back in, so that docker works.

 Because this script makes lasting changes to the machine it is running on, so I suggest that you DO NOT USE YOUR MAIN MACHINE!
 Instead **use a disposable cloud droplet, or virtualbox machine.**

 ### all 5 experiments in one go